datahub-project/datahub/docs/api/tutorials/creating-tags.md

 # Creating Tags

 ## Why Would You Create Tags?

 Tags are informal, loosely controlled labels that help in search & discovery.
 They can be added to datasets, dataset schemas, or containers, for an easy way to label or categorize entities – without having to associate them to a broader business glossary or vocabulary.

 For moreinformation about tags, refer to [About DataHub Tags](/docs/tags.md).

 ### Goal Of This Guide

 This guide will show you how to create a tag named `Deprecated`.

 ## Prerequisites

 For this tutorial, you need to deploy DataHub Quickstart and ingest sample data.
-For detailed steps, please refer to [Prepare Local DataHub Environment](/docs/api/tutorials/references/prepare-datahub.md).
+For detailed steps, please refer to [Datahub Quickstart Guide](/docs/quickstart.md).

 ## Create Tags With GraphQL